AndresSp/GIV/README.md

-# GIV
+# See That Sign?
-Generate Image Variations for create Datasets or any other purpose
+- Generate image variations and its XML to create Datasets or any other purpose
+- Train a Signal Classifier that help a blind recognize signals